 In addition to your own rate-based rules, if you enable automatic application layer DDoS mitigation, Shield Advanced adds a rule group to your web ACL that it uses to mitigate attacks.
 In this rule group, Shield Advanced always has a rate-based rule in place that limits the volume of requests from IP addresses that are known to be sources of DDoS attacks.
 Metrics for the traffic that the Shield Advanced rules mitigate aren't available for you to view.

-For more information about rate-based rules, see Rate-based rule statement.
-For information about the rate-based rule that Shield Advanced uses for automatic application layer DDoS mitigation, see The Shield Advanced rule group.
+For more information about rate-based rules, see Using rate-based rule statements in Amazon WAF.
+For information about the rate-based rule that Shield Advanced uses for automatic application layer DDoS mitigation, see Protecting the application layer with the Shield Advanced rule group.

 For more information about Shield Advanced and Amazon WAF metrics, see Monitoring with Amazon CloudWatch.